MrRitzer/MrRitzer/README.md

-- 👋 Hi, I’m @MrRitzer
+- 👋 Hi, I’m Noah Ritter
 - 👀 I’m interested in software development/networking/data science.
 - 🌱 I’m currently completing a Masters in Computer Science at NDSU (Bachelors 2022 Fall.
 Masters 2023 Spring)
 - 💞️ I’m looking to collaborate on anything I can